 These professionals guide the course design and delivery, and may appear in a number of course videos.

-Larmour has a Master of Science (Engineering) degree in Energy Studies from UCT.
-He has prolific expertise in measurement and verification, energy efficiency, pump systems optimisation, and motor-driven systems optimisation.
-He’s worked at the ERC since 2010 and is also an accomplished author and presenter, having published articles in Energy Management News, and co-authored Measurement and Verification Practices.
+Larmour has a Master of Science in engineering (energy studies) from UCT.
+He has expertise in the areas of measurement and verification, energy efficiency, pump systems optimisation, and motor-driven systems optimisation, and has worked at the UCT Energy Research Centre since 2010.
+Larmour has published several articles in Energy Management News and co-authored a chapter in Measurement and Verification Practices.

-Course Convenor, member of the Measurements and Verification team at the Energy Research Centre (ERC) at UCT
+Member of the Measurements and Verification Team, Energy Research Centre (ERC), UCT

 Head Tutor, Emeritus Professor of Mechanical Engineering